Set up Ubuntu 10.04 samba server as PDC (Primary Domain Controller)

 smbpasswd -a root

-or create a domain administrator and give him the required rights, e.g. userid administrator:
+or create a new user and give him the required rights, e.g. userid admin:

-net -U administrator rpc rights grant "Domain Admins" \
+net -U admin rpc rights grant "Domain Admins" \

 SeMachineAccountPrivilege SePrintOperatorPrivilege \